sHaggYcaT/user-guide/workloads/templates/vm-creation.md

 The command above results in creating a Kubernetes object according to the specification given by the template \(in this example it is an instance of the VirtualMachine object\).

-It's possible to get list of available parameters using following command:
+It's possible to get list of available parameters using the following command:

 ```bash
 $ oc process -f cluster/examples/vmi-template-fedora.yaml --parameters